Jake Ballard: New England Patriots

 While Ballard was recovering from his ACL injury, the Giants decided to place him on injured reserve.
 Because they decided to do so during the offseason, NFL rules required that he be exposed to waiver claims before they could do so.
 While Ballard and his agent expected that he would clear waivers, New England claimed him off waivers on June 12, 2012.
 He spent the entire 2012 regular season on the Physically Unable to Perform list.
 On August 30, 2013 Ballard was informed of his release.

 Arizona Cardinals

 After cutting rookie tight end D. C. Jefferson due to his arrest, the Cardinals agreed to terms with Ballard on November 4, 2013.
 Ballard was expected to split time with tight ends Jim Dray and Rob Housler.
 On December 15, 2013, Ballard caught his first touchdown pass in two years in a win against the Tennessee Titans.
 He played in eight games and caught seven passes for 75 yards and two touchdowns.

 On August 6, 2014, Ballard announced his retirement from the NFL because "after sustaining a serious knee injury while playing for the New York Giants in the Super Bowl, my body never felt the same.
 Having a quality of life after football is very important to me and I have witnessed it taken away from others."

 Life after football

 Ballard is a real estate agent with Howard Hanna Real Estate Services in Upper Arlington, Ohio.

+As of 2025, Ballard is married.

+Ballard spoke about his career and life with comedian Gianmarco Soresi.